Medicare Criteria and MBS Rebates for Eyelid (Blepharoplasty) Surgery

 Does Medicare or Health Insurance pay for cosmetic surgery?

-No. Cosmetic procedures are never eligible for Medicare rebates or health fund coverage.
+Sadly, No. Some cosmetic procedures are eligible for Medicare rebates or health fund coverage.
 You need an MBS item to be covered for any surgery by a health fund.

-- Criteria is very strict and may require extensive assessments, medical visits, photographs and testing to take place for approval.
+- Criteria are very strict and may require extensive assessments, medical visits, photographs and testing to take place for approval.

 - If your eyelid impacts the field of vision, eye function and health of the eye area you may be eligible for a rebate.